 Five taught sessions running on Friday mornings (8:00-11:00am) followed by lunch.

-Final Presentations: 18 March 2022 (Full day) – Present you project and listen to the others from your cohort.
+Final Presentations: 17 March 2023 (Full day) – Present your project and listen to the others from your cohort.

 Teaching at LBS is interactive and based on discussion of real cases, from which we construct a general methodology for technology commercialisation.
 Before each session we distribute a case study that exemplifies the theme of the session.
 We create mixed study groups to discuss the case beforehand.
 Each case highlights a major decision point, which acts as a springboard for faculty-led class debate and discussion around an aspect of commercialisation.
 Often, we invite an experienced guest speaker to share their own reflections on the theme.
 For these sessions, we have selected case studies that relate to early-stage technology commercialisation.
 We do not major on any one sector; rather we draw general learnings from the specific cases, developing analytic frameworks and methodologies that can be applied to any ‘ripe’ technology.